-- At commencement of employment, or on appointment to a new role a member's salary will be placed on the relevant step in the above scale.
-The salary will be set at Council's discretion taking into account the staffing responsibility and centre roll size. - In addition it is expected that Head Teachers continue to meet their Professional Growth Cycle requirements.
+- At commencement of employment, or on appointment to a new role a Head Teacher's salary will be set meet the full pay parity rates for Head Teachers (at a minimum).
+Salary may also be set at Council's discretion taking into account the staffing responsibility and centre roll size. - In addition it is expected that Head Teachers continue to meet their Professional Growth Cycle requirements.
 Although managed separate to the remuneration framework, achievement of the following KPI's is also an expectation for Head Teachers: - 1.
 Occupancy - 2.
+Budget

-Budget - 3.
-Delivery of Strategic and Annual Plan
+3. Delivery of Strategic and Annual Plan

-Appendix G Benefits
+Appendix D Benefits

-1. Auckland Council is committed to ensuring that employees are provided with meaningful access to its facilities and to that end will provide employees with complimentary Pools and Leisure operated facility membership as well as access to discounted merchandise ("Benefits").
+Auckland Council is committed to ensuring that employees are provided with meaningful access to its facilities and to that end will provide employees with complimentary Pools and Leisure operated facility membership as well as access to discounted merchandise ("Benefits").